Mining Intelligence and News

 Two distinct styles of mineralization occur within the Cigar Lake deposit:

-• high-grade mineralization at the unconformity (“unconformity” mineralization), which includes all of the mineral resources and mineral reserves;
+- high-grade mineralization at or proximal to the unconformity ("unconformity" mineralization), which includes all of the mineral resources and mineral reserves.

-• fracture controlled, vein-like mineralization which is located either higher up in the sandstone (“perched” mineralization) or in the basement rock mass.
+- low-grade, fracture controlled, vein-like mineralization which is located either higher up in the sandstone ("perched" mineralization) or in the basement rock mass

-The high-grade mineralization located at the unconformity contains the bulk of the total uranium metal in the deposit and currently represents the only economically viable style of mineralization, in the context of the selected mining method and ground conditions.
+The high-grade mineralization located in proximity to the unconformity contains the bulk of the total uranium metal in the deposit and currently represents the only economically viable style of mineralization, in the context of the selected mining method and ground conditions.
 It is characterized by the occurrence of massive clays and very high-grade uranium concentrations.

 The unconformity mineralization consists primarily of three dominant rock and mineral facies occurring in varying proportions.
 These are quartz, clay (primarily chlorite with lesser illite) and metallic minerals (oxides, arsenides, sulphides).
-In the relatively higher grade Phase 1 area, the ore consists of approximately 50% clay matrix, 20% quartz and 30% metallic minerals, visually estimated by volume.
+In the relatively higher grade eastern CL Main zone, the ore consists of approximately 50% clay matrix, 20% quartz and 30% metallic minerals, visually estimated by volume.
 In this area, the unconformity mineralization is overlain by a weakly mineralized contiguous clay cap 1 to 10 metres thick.
-In the relatively lower grade Phase 2 zone, the proportion changes to approximately 20% clay, 60% quartz and 20% metallic minerals.
+In the western CLEXT zone, the proportion changes to approximately 20% clay, 60% quartz and 20% metallic minerals.

-Uranium grades of the unconformity mineralization range up to 82% U3O8 for a 0.5 metre interval from a drillhole intersection within the mining area.
-Geochemically, the deposit contains quantities of the elements nickel, copper, cobalt, lead, zinc, molybdenum and arsenic, but in non-economic concentrations.
+Uranium grades of the unconformity mineralization range up to 86% U2Os for a 0.5 metre interval from a drillhole intersection within the mining area.
+Geochemically, the deposit contains quantities of the elements nickel, copper, cobalt, lead, zinc, molybdenum, arsenic and rare earth elements, but in non-economic concentrations.
 Higher concentrations of these elements are associated with massive pitchblende or massive sections of arseno-sulphides.
 Primary age of the unconformity mineralization has been estimated at 1.3 billion years.

 CategoryTonnage CommodityGradeContained Metal